Understanding API Authentication Methods in PHP

-How API Key Authentication Works
+What API Key Authentication Is and Where It Works Best

 GET /api/resource HTTP/1.1